 You will love this protein baked oats recipe.
 It's so easy to make and even though it's healthy it tastes just like you are eating a cookie or cake for breakfast.
-Made with rolled oats, protein powder, milk, nut butter, and maple syrup, it could not be any easier to make.
-It also makes great leftovers and is perfect for meal prep.
+Made with rolled oats and protein powder these baked oats make great leftovers and are perfect for meal prep.

 Why you will love this recipe: